SimonJHu/CPSC-3720-Randomizer/README.md

 + Non-Functional Requirements:
   - The system will be coded in Python and HTML.
   - The system will have at least 3 APIs.
-  - The system will have to be able to run on the Web.
+  - The system will be able to run on the Web.
   - The system must have a GUI for the program.

 + Functional Requirements: